ricin/vrising-bepinex-linux/README.md

 Run `scripts/setup.sh` to prepare the server.

+Copy `scripts/.env.example` to `/opt/scripts/.env` and edit with your desired settings.

 ## Running

 Run `/opt/scripts/start.sh` to start the server.
 It's recommended to run this within screen, or tmux.

+V Rising configuration files will be in `/serverdata/serverfiles/save-data/Settings`.

 ## TODO